 And as I am starting to embrace change, I am also totally starting to embody that old, totally un-P.C. expression “Ain’t nothing worse than a reformed drunk”.
 Because I see people I care about who think they are stuck in situations that aren’t serving them and I feel a little giddily drunk myself, wanting to remind them they are free to make another choice.
 And how much better would it be to make that choice rather than be forced into it?The dust has not yet settled on my personal journey and more changes are currently in the works.
 But I no longer fear the piano dropping out of the sky on my head because I am on the move.
 The literal and the virtual are starting to work in tandem as I am clearing space in both my physical world and my mental one.

-"Intelligence is the ability to adapt to change," says Stephen Hawking, a fellow who knows a thing or two about adapting to change.
+"Intelligence is the ability to adapt to change," said Stephen Hawking, a fellow who knew a thing or two about adapting to change.
 A change’ll do you good.
 Without change, there is no growth; even if you have to take the proverbial two steps back, the person who makes the one step forward is more evolved and equipped than ever before.
 That is what change always teaches us, ultimately: we are capable of so much more than we imagine, if only we give ourselves a chance to try.